 In customer service, the most attractive aspect of automation is speed.
 According to research by Harvard Business Review, 24% of companies take longer than 24 hours to respond, another 23% don’t respond at all.
 Meanwhile, accustomed to the growing pace of online communication, people expect to receive customer support immediately.

 Automation allows you to reach out to customers during off-hours as well.
 It is an undeniable time saver.
 However, keeping in mind that a bot is limited to a set of automatic commands, is speed more important than the actual quality of the content?

 Studies show that people simply feel far more comfortable discussing complex issues when they know that another person with a brain and a beating heart is at the other end of the line.

 Some time ago Instagram deleted millions of fake followers – in an attempt to keep their platform bot-free.
 As a result, celebrities such as Kylie Jenner and Justin Bieber lost millions of followers.
 It’s important to realize that fake followers do not engage with content in the same way real people would.
 Seeing comments from bots under an Instagram post doesn’t encourage further interactions.

 On the contrary, comments from bots kill the vibe and make the whole social media experience far less authentic.
 This in turn can directly impact engagement rate and drive real users (and real customers) away.

 The lesson here?
-Too much automation is indeed bad for the overall user experience in social media.
+Automating tasks at a high level is indeed bad for the overall user experience in social media.
 And – from a marketing standpoint – it dehumanizes your brand.